Changissnz/selfinterest/README.md

 objectives that concern representation is cut short.
 Every self-aware entity would be disjoint from the remaining whole, existing in accordance with their bodily and cognitive mechanisms, and with no capability to interact with the external.
 Inanimate objects would not be able to travel from point to different point.
-The world would be fixed in place, and sentience of little significance alongside the inanimate.
+The world would be fixed in place, and sentience be of little significance alongside the inanimate.
+This then makes for phenomena most convincing to be pre-determined, the complications from potential streamlined into deterministic processes known before they occur, so that after the occurrence is the proof.